emwfsv/USB-RL08/README.md

 # USB-RL08
-Simple application and drivers for Relay board USB-RL08
+Simple application for controlling the USB Relay board

+# USB-RL08 Drivers
+Drivers for the Relay board USB-RL08